 A few have pointed out that things such as pornography, drug abuse, vandalism and arson, and gambling, aren’t explicitly prohibited in the Biblical text.
 Since these sins aren’t prohibited that means God didn’t explicitly condemn all He hates.

 I will briefly give another instance where Biblical silence prohibits that is less relevant to our study of music.
 This is when the Bible gives commands that are singularly specific or exclusive and commands that preclude change.
 For example, if God chose Israel to be His people, it logically excludes others from being His chosen people too.
 God didn’t need to list every land that wasn’t His chosen people.
 In this case, silence logically prohibits.
-Nowhere does God explicitly choose instruments for His people to play, they simply play whatever they had available to them.
+In the same way, nowhere does God Himself explicitly choose instruments for His people to play, they simply play whatever they had available to them or whatever they could play.

 Moreover, why limit our scope to music?
 The Bible is also silent on things such as the use of hymn books or projectors.
 How about having additional church services throughout the week?
 I don’t see anyone arguing for the removal of projectors in the church or that church services apart from Sunday should be stopped.

-A final point to make on this, and one I’d argue to be most powerful against the fundamentalist position, is that what they are arguing for is self-refuting.
+A final point to make on this is that what they are arguing for is self-refuting.
 Let me explain.
 The Bible doesn’t state that “silence is always prohibitive,” therefore, based on the assumption that Biblical silence always prohibits, we should prohibit the phrase “silence is always prohibitive.”
 This theological position cannot support its own weight.

 2. Why The NT Doesn’t Mention Musical Instruments